Viper-Bots/viper-printer/1.0/readme.md

 How to use this repository
 --------------------------

-1. Build your own Viper Printer from Lego parts using this LXF file in Lego Digital Designer or Stud.io: [viper-printer.lxf](https://github.com/Viper-Bots/viper-printer/blob/main/lxf/viper-printer.lxf)
+1. Build your own Viper Printer from Lego parts using this LXF file in Lego Digital Designer or Stud.io: [viper-printer.lxf](https://github.com/Viper-Bots/viper-printer/blob/main/1.0/lxf/viper-printer.lxf)

 2. [Install the ev3dev](https://www.ev3dev.org/docs/getting-started/) operating system on your EV3 brick.
 Follow the tutorial to set up networking and SSH access on your brick.

-3. Clone this repo to your brick, then change to the new viper-printer directory:
+3. Clone this repo to your brick, then change to the new viper-printer 1.0 subdirectory:

 ```
 git clone https://github.com/Viper-Bots/viper-printer.git
 cd viper-printer
+cd 1.0
 ```

 4. Install the `PurePNG` library.